YogenRaii/kraker-info/README.md

 }
 ```

-3. Once you change the value at `.yml` file, hit
+3. Once you change the value at `.yml` file, make `POST` request to the endpoint

 ```$xslt
 http://localhost:${port}/refresh
 ```
-url to make sure those values are refreshed for the context.
+to make sure those values are refreshed for the context.

 #### Setup Redis server

-Redis is being used for caching with client Jedis. []Download](https://github.com/MicrosoftArchive/redis/releases) Redis for windows and start server to enable caching.
+Redis is being used for caching with client Jedis.
+[Download](https://github.com/MicrosoftArchive/redis/releases) Redis for windows and start server to enable caching.